etaos/etaos-site/index.md

 ## Help

-If you need ANY kind of help, and with any kind we mean any kind, you can contact us in the following ways:
+The full documentation of ETA/OS is available [here](docs).
+If you need any kind of further help, and with any kind we mean any kind, you can contact us in the following ways:

   * Using the mailing list (etaos@googlegroups.com)